 Return on Embedded Value (RoEV)

-The annualised post tax operating profit calculated on an EEV basis expressed as a percentage of the opening embedded value adjusted for dividends paid to equity holders.
+The annualised post tax operating profit calculated on an MCEV basis expressed as a percentage of the opening embedded value adjusted for dividends paid to equity holders.

 Return on equity (RoE)